redtexts/texts/goldner_1991_bordiga_community.md

 statist legacy of Social Democracy and Stalinism.
-Today, the question of how the Marxian project became entwined, from the 1860's onward, with the statist project of Enlightened absolutism and its version of _Aufklaerung_ is more pressing than ever.
+Today, the question of how the Marxian project became entwined, from the 1860's onward, with the statist project of Enlightened absolutism and its version of _Aufklärung_ is more pressing than ever.
 Even more pressing, of course, is the question of how it can extricate itself.

 Attempts to focus on the centrality of the agrarian question in the